SlugInTub312/2023-hw-mini/assignment/project01.md

 Have the Pico write the response times to a JSON file along with min, max, average response time and "score" in number of non-misses vs. total light flashes.

 Please include that JSON file in your repository as downloaded from the Pico.

+** Please note that the resulting JSON file has time in terms of milliseconds!